SaiSampathKedari/Bayesian-Filtering-and-Smoothing/README.md

 - RTS and fixed-lag smoothing
 - Practical diagnostics and failure cases

 🚧 This repository is under active development.
-Code, experiments, and explanations will be added step by step.
+Code, experiments, and explanations are added incrementally as the theoretical framework is instantiated for concrete systems.

 **Reference:**
 Simo Särkkä, *Bayesian Filtering and Smoothing*